 Hi friends, I‘m catching up on all of our favorite canning recipes and today I’m sharing the best Cowboy Candy recipe with you.
 If you’ve never heard of Cowboy Candy, it is essentially candied jalepeños and it is so delicious!

-But let’s get back to these jalepeños…I love this stuff and I have gifted quite a few jars to friends and it’s always been a big hit and requested again!!
+But let’s get back to these jalepeños…I love this stuff and I have gifted quite a few jars to friends.
+It’s always been a big hit and requested it again!!

-Over the past summer, I had high hopes of stocking my shelves with Cowboy Candy but our garden just didn’t deliver the jalepeños.
+Over the past summer, I had high hopes of stocking my shelves with Cowboy Candy.
+Our garden went crazy on the zucchini (hence the zucchini pickles).
+But jalepeños?
+We got 2.

 Fortunately for us, we’re blessed with some very sweet and generous neighbors who had a bumper crop of jalapenos this past summer.
 With their abundance of jalapenos, I decided it was high time I dig out my cowboy candy recipe and get to preserving those babies.